Equality and Fairness in Procurement

-The Equalities Act 2010 is supported by codes of practice produced by the EHRC.
+The Legislation.gov - Equalities Act 2010 is supported by codes of practice produced by the EHRC.

-Advice and assistance to employers in removing discrimination and providing equal opportunities can be obtained from the EHRC and their website.
+Advice and assistance to employers in removing discrimination and providing equal opportunities can be obtained from the Equality and Human Rights Commission.

 The Working Time Regulations came in force in October 1998 but were amended in 2003 with effect from 1 August to extend working time measures.